 The water behind the green glass is invisible in SADX, but it’s still there – here’s a part of it that manages to clip through the glass.
 This scene requires the water to be rendered first so that the green glass can be rendered on top of it.
 The reason it doesn’t render in SADX is that the water here is an interactive object (SET object), whereas the green glass is a level piece, and the game renders objects after level pieces unless a depth override is in place.
-This confuses the draw queue system and makes all transparent things behind the green glass disappear.
+This breaks the draw queue system and makes all transparent things behind the green glass disappear.

 Here’s a typical SADX redesign.
 This roof had a triangle-shaped pattern in the Dreamcast version.
 In SADX the pattern was removed and the roof was made solid:

 This was likely done because the triangle pattern is a square texture with an alpha channel, which had rendering problems in SADX.
 Here’s a screenshot from the “Preview” prototype where this area is still using Dreamcast graphics: